Jet Injectors = Jet Infectors

 The researchers reported two safety tests conducted upon the Multi-dose Jet Injector (Ped-O-Jet):

-1) A precipitin test was conducted after a Multi-dose Jet Injector was used at five injection sessions, administering a total of 762 injections without replacing or cleansing of the nozzle.
+1) A precipitin test was conducted after a Multi-dose Jet Injector administered 762 injections without replacing or cleansing of the nozzle.
 The researchers reported,

 The problem of hepatitis has been minimized.
 After each of the five different injection sessions, with no cleansing of the nozzle between a total of 762 recipients, the nozzle was soaked in saline and then precipitin tests were set up with rabbit and horse antihuman serum.
 The results were negative, indicating the presence of less than 15 gammas of human serum, if any (emphasis added) (Benenson, 1959).